 - Click Compose on the far left of the test interstitial page

-- When in the platform close the tutorial wizard, and then click the HTTP Console button on the left.
+- On the platform, close the tutorial wizard and then click the HTTP Console button on the left

 - The GET call should have been created for you.
 Now, click Code View at the top right.